jahanavisanda/jahanavisanda/README.md

 - 👋 Hi, I’m @jahanavisanda
-- 👀 I’m interested in working on Data Analysis,Machine Learning projects
+- 👀 I’m interested in working on Data Analysis,Machine Learning ,Data engineering and Software Developer projects
 - 🌱 I’m currently learning on dealing with humoungous amounts of data
-- 💞️ I’m looking to collaborate on any projects related to data science
+- 💞️ I’m looking to collaborate on any projects related to data
 - 📫 How to reach me ..jahanavisanda30@gmail.com

 <!---